Eucalyptus gomphocephala

-Eucalyptus gomphocephala, known as tuart, is a species of tree, one of the six forest giants of Southwest Australia.
-Tuart forest was common on the Swan coastal plain, until the valuable trees were felled for export and displaced by the urban development around Perth, Western Australia.
-The wood is dense, hard, water resistant and resists splintering, and found many uses when it was available.
-Remnants of tuart forest occur in state reserves and parks, the tree has occasionally been introduced to other regions of Australia and overseas.
-Remaining trees are vulnerable to phytophthora dieback, an often fatal disorder, including a previously unknown species discovered during analysis of dead specimens.
+The distribution range of tuart is along a narrow coastal corridor within the Swan Coastal Plain, extending inland 5 to 10 km, a continuous corridor south from Yanchep to Busselton.
+Tuart forest was common on the Swan coastal plain until the valuable trees were felled for export and displaced by the urban development around Perth.
+The wood has many uses as it is dense, hard and water resistant and resists splintering.
+Remnants of tuart forest occur in state reserves and parks; the tree has occasionally been introduced to other regions of Australia and overseas.
+Remaining trees are vulnerable to Phytophthora dieback, an often fatal disorder.
+It was listed as endangered by the International Union for Conservation of Nature as of 2019.